mzfr/slicer/readme.md

 ```
 __If you plan to use if for Bug bounty or anything similar it's better to store in some file__

+# Acknowledgements and Credits

+The extractor module used to extract URLs and paths is taken from [apkurlgrep](https://github.com/ndelphit) by @ndelphit

-## Contribution
+# Contribution

 All the features implemented in this are things that I've learned in past few weeks, so if you think that there are various other things which should be checked in an APK then please open an issue for that feature and I'd be happy to implement that :)

-## Acknowledgements and Credits

-The extractor module used to extract URLs and paths is taken from [apkurlgrep](https://github.com/ndelphit) by @ndelphit

-## Support
+# Support

 If you'd like you can buy me some coffee: